Robustifying Algorithms of Learning Latent Trees with Vector Variables: Introduction

 Firstly, we derive the sample complexities of \ac{rg} and \ac{clrg} where each node represents a random {\em vector}; this differs from previous works where each node is {\em scalar} random variable (e.g., \cite{choi2011learning,parikh11}).
-We explore the dependence of the sample complexities on the parameters.
-The vanilla \ac{clrg} takes in the mutual informations and builds a max-weight spanning tree to learn the tree.
-However, for latent trees, we work with information distances and the mutual information is, in general, not monotone in the distance (unless the variables are scalar).
-To implement \ac{clrg} on \ac{ggm}s with vector variables, we consider a class of \ac{ggm}s in which parents and children nodes are connected by linear Gaussian channels.
-Sufficient conditions are derived to ensure that the mutual information is monotone in the distance, ensuring that \ac{clrg} is correctly implemented.
-Our sample complexity analysis proves the effectiveness of the Chow-Liu initialization in \ac{clrg}; this has been only verified experimentally~\cite{choi2011learning}.
-In the \ac{hmm}, we show that the Chow-Liu initialization reduces the sample complexity of \ac{rg} which is $O\big((\frac{9}{2})^{\mathrm{Diam}(\mathbb{T})}\big)$ to $O\big(\log \mathrm{Diam}(\mathbb{T})\big)$, where $\mathrm{Diam}(\mathbb{T})$ is the tree diameter.
+We explore the dependence of the sample complexities on the parameters of the graph.
+Compared with \cite[Theorem~12]{choi2011learning}, the derived sample complexities are applicable to a wider class of latent trees and capture the dependencies on more parameters of the underlying graphical models, such as $\rho_{\max}$, the maximum distance between any two nodes, and $\delta_{\min}$, the minimum over all determinants of the covariance matrices of the vector variables.
+Our sample complexity analysis clearly demonstrates and precisely quantifies the effectiveness of the Chow-Liu~\cite{chow1968approximating} initialization step in \ac{clrg}; this has been only verified experimentally~\cite{choi2011learning}.
+For the particular case of the \ac{hmm}, we show that the Chow-Liu initialization step reduces the sample complexity of \ac{rg} which is $O\big((\frac{9}{2})^{\mathrm{Diam}(\mathbb{T})}\big)$ to $O\big(\log \mathrm{Diam}(\mathbb{T})\big)$, where $\mathrm{Diam}(\mathbb{T})$ is the tree diameter.

 Secondly, we robustify \ac{rg}, \ac{clrg}, \ac{nj} and \ac{snj} by using the truncated inner product \cite{chen2013robust} to estimate the information distances in the presence of arbitrary corruptions.
 We derive their sample complexities and show that they can tolerate $n_{1}=O\big(\frac{\sqrt{n_{2}}}{\log n_{2}}\big)$ corruptions, where $n_{2}$ is the number of clean samples.